 Albums should match how big the wedding is – An intimate, shorter wedding wouldn’t need as many pictures as a 4-day extravaganza!
 This isn’t a rule that you have to abide by, you can absolutely include as many pictures as you want but if you have a 200-photo album for one function, photos tend to be repetitive.
 So stick to number and go with it.

 Don’t forget the album itself – I have observed, as one of the best candid wedding photographers that couples don’t give a lot of thought to what exactly their album is going to look like.
 Is it going to be a coffee table book or a classic old school album?
 It’s extremely vital that you pick what goes with your style.
 If you are confused, read my two cents on 5 unique ideas for your wedding albums here.

 Add extras – Go an extra mile while creating your album.
 You can make it more appealing by having the inclusion of souvenirs from friends and family members.
 You can also include some writings from your spouse and yourself especially about the memories that you associate with your wedding.

 Let the world view it! – Traditionally albums, especially wedding albums are stored in attics and removed once a year or less.
-I, as one of the best candid wedding photographers believe that you should share it with the world when you have put in so much effort on it.
+I, as one of the best candid wedding photographers, believe that you should share it with the world when you have put so much effort into it.
 Leaving your album out on a coffee table is absolutely fine.
 The only warning: keep it away from little toddlers with dirty fingers and make sure it’s not in direct sunlight!